THE

 It is very common for the sodium/potassium ratio to move up and down

-repeatedly when a person follows a nutritional balancing program.
+repeatedly when a person follows a development program.
 This is often seen on retest minerals

 analyses.